CCC & Me

 I believe that, despite having needs we all share, human beings are unique: infinitely varied and complex, so no single specific approach will be suitable for all clients and all situations.
 By working integratively I can blend different theoretical frameworks and their methods to your individual needs and circumstances, while a strong therapeutic relationship bridges differences between theories.
 This offers a flexible and effective way of working with different clients from diverse individual circumstances.
 I am committed to the concept – supported by the body of research - that it is the relationship that heals (Yalom) – so how well we connect and relate to each other will determine the success of our work together.

-Alongside my practice, I work with a charity supporting victims of sexual violence in Wales and have 3 years’ experience of working with adults in Wales who are living with the impact of trauma.
+Alongside my private practice, I work with an organisation which supports victims of sexual violence in Wales and have 4 years’ experience of working with adults in Wales who are living with the impact of trauma.
+I hold a CPCAB level 5 diploma in counselling for trauma.